verilator/verilator/docs/guide/warnings.rst

 .. option:: BADSTDPRAGMA

-   Error that a pragma is badly formed, when that pragma is defined by IEEE1800-2017.
-   For example, an empty `pragma line, or an incorrect specified '`pragma protect'.
-   Note that 3rd party pragmas not defined by IEEE1800-2017 are ignored.
+   Error that a pragma is badly formed, when that pragma is defined by IEEE 1800-2017.
+For example, an empty pragma line, or an incorrect specified 'pragma protect'.
+Note that 3rd party pragmas not defined by IEEE 1800-2017 are ignored.

 .. option:: BLKANDNBLK